-- 1. Immediately activate the EAP with two (2) long whistles.
-If another lifeguard is available, have them call the manager after calling 911. - 2.
-Emergency care will be provided as required by the responding Lifeguard(s) until further help, ambulance, or advanced medical personnel can respond and take over the treatment. - 3.
-If a Lifeguard is not aiding in the treatment of the Patron, they should assist with crowd control and keeping the area clear. - 4.
+- 1. Immediately activate the EAP with (1) long whistles.
+If a patron is available, have them call 911. - 2.
+Emergency care will be provided as required by the responding Pool monitor until further help, ambulance, or advanced medical personnel can respond and take over the treatment. - 3.
+When medical personnel has taken over, Pool monitor should notify Loop manager or Regional and then assist with crowd control and keeping the area clear. - 4.
 The Supervisor or Manager will complete the incident reporting procedures and gather all information, statements, and other details about the incident. - 5.
 Anyone responding should focus only on providing care and calming the patrons.
 Responders should never make an attempt to make a diagnosis or attempt to determine cause of the injury.